 In 1971, The Wild Free Roaming Horses and Burros Act was passed.
 In a tragic twist of irony, the Virginia Range horses who roam on state lands were not protected by this federal legislation.

-Charlie was captured on State lands in Nevada’s Virgina Range.
-He ended up at the livestock yard where he would have ended up sold for slaughter.
+Charlie was captured on state lands in Nevada’s Virgina Range.
+He ended up at the livestock yard where he would have been sold for slaughter.
 His mare and foal were spared and went to another sanctuary, and Charlie would have been herded into an auction ring and then onto a truck to Mexico for slaughter.
 We could not let that happen.

 Charlie came to live at Return to Freedom Sanctuary where he is now part of a herd of 20 stallions from the Calico mountain range.
-Charlie and “the boys” are anxiously waiting for Return to Freedom to relocate to a larger preserve.
-In the meantime, they are being fed and cared for in the rolling hills of California.
+He has become very bonded with El Presidente, one of the Calico stallions.